The Children’s Museum at JBLM will be closed on Friday, June 24.

-In order to attend the Children’s Museum at JBLM, you must have a valid Base access pass.
+To visit the Children’s Museum at JBLM, you must have a valid Base access pass.
 Admission to Children’s Museum at JBLM does not include base access.
 Please contact the JBLM Visitor Center for questions about accessing JBLM.

 Military discount: 10% off Museum membership | Become a member here